csci110/wizardsDuel-ShakenMusic122/README.md

 On branch master
-Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean
+Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean.
 If you encounter any problems with the submit process, capture a screen shot that includes contents of the Run tab and email it to your instructor.